microsoft/weblogic-on-azure/coherence/README.md

 * Install [the 2020-03 release of Eclipse for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/release/2020-03/r/eclipse-ide-enterprise-java-developers-includes-incubating-components) (this is the latest Eclipse IDE version that supports Java SE 8 and works reliably with WebLogic 12.2.1.3).
 * Install WebLogic 12.2.1.3 (note - not the latest version) using the Quick Installer by downloading it from [here](https://www.oracle.com/middleware/technologies/weblogic-server-downloads.html).
 You need this locally even if you are not running WebLogic locally because the Eclipse WebLogic deployment support needs it.
 * Download this repository somewhere in your file system (easiest way might be to download as a zip and extract).
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).
+Ensure the Azure identity you use to sign in has either the [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner) role in the subscription or the [Contributor](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) and [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) roles in the subscription.

 ## Start Managed PostgreSQL on Azure
 We will be using the fully managed PostgreSQL offering in Azure for this demo.
 Please set it up now unless you have done so already.
 Below is how we set it up.